The smell of wild garlic is a herald of spring – and it reminds us that the liver can do with some wild garlic magic at this time of year.

 Wash the wild garlic (you can even soak in water with a bit of vinegar)

 Blend all the ingredients in a food processor until you get a smooth pesto texture.

 Place in a glass jar and cover the top with olive oil to prevent oxidation.

-Wild garlic has the greatest effect on lowering blood pressure.
+Wild garlic has an even greater effect on lowering blood pressure than cultivated garlic.